-In this article, we explore how the Apple Watch is already replacing the iPhone in several ways.
-We also discuss factors that limit the Watch’s potential, and what we may gain or lose if the iPhone is indeed removed from our lives.
+Let’s explore how built-in cellular has leveled up the Apple Watch’s capabilities.
+We’ll also look at how does the Apple Watch replace iPhone right now, factors that limit the Watch’s potential, and consider what we may gain or lose if the iPhone is indeed removed from our lives.

-There are two main types of Apple Watches: GPS-only, and those with both GPS and a built-in cellular.
+Apple has two types of Watches: one is GPS-only, the other has both GPS and cellular.

 |GPS-only models||Apple Watch Series 2 and up|